Funky Food Facts

 - Asthma and allergies—dehydration results in the release of excessive histamine, which can trigger allergic reactions and symptoms of asthma.

 In a word, YES!
 Alcoholic drinks may be appealing, but the fact is, they cause dehydration.
 A cup of tea or coffee may lift your energy temporarily, but in the long run, the caffeine they contain produces stress which leads to dehydration.
 Soft drinks do not solve the problem of dehydration, not to mention that they are associated with at least 10 serious health problems.

 Okay, there are times for these social lubricants, but when it comes to being properly hydrated, they don’t count; they actually take you in the wrong direction.
 To get hydrated, you can’t beat plain water and coconut water.

 Coconut water is easy.
 It tastes yummy and is the ultimate sports drink.
 It is even used medically in some countries because it can hydrate even faster than water.

 Although it can be the least expensive beverage, a lot of people resist drinking water.
 It’s the taste or the question marks over what it might contain.
 Both of these problems can be solved by using a good quality water filter, such as the EVA Water Clinic.
 Much less expensive and much more environmentally sensitive than drinking bottled water, this is a great piece of kit for your home.
-Using only gravity (just like in nature), the Water Clinic eliminates bad taste while reducing to nil or nearly nil all the nasty stuff that can be found in tap water.
+Using only gravity (just like in nature), the Water Clinic eliminates bad taste while reducing to nil or nearly nil most of the nasty stuff that can be found in tap water.

 A rule of thumb for drinking water is a fluid ounce for every inch you are tall, every day of your life, sipped it between meals.
 (Of course if any of your activities cause you to perspire a lot, you need more.).
 For most adults, that will mean about three pints or more.
 But don’t be put off.
 You can: